 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to attract.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, produced elsewhere in your home.
+And reduce ozone, a known lung irritant, produced elsewhere in your home.